-- the statement of financial position as at 31 December 2020; - the statement of comprehensive revenue and expense for the year then ended; - the statement of changes in net assets/equity for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the financial statements, which include significant accounting policies.
+- the statement of financial position as at 31 December 2021; - the statement of comprehensive revenue and expense for the year then ended; - the statement of changes in net assets/equity for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements on pages 6 to 18 present fairly, in all material respects, the financial position of cbm New Zealand as at 31 December 2020, and its financial performance and its cash flows for the year then ended in accordance with Public Benefit Entity Standards Reduced Disclosure Regime issued by the New Zealand Accounting Standards Board.
+In our opinion, the accompanying financial statements on pages 6 to 18 present fairly, in all material respects, the financial position of cbm New Zealand as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with Public Benefit Entity Standards Reduced Disclosure Regime issued by the New Zealand Accounting Standards Board.